Nahima-ayni/Nahima-ayni/README.md

 👋🏾 Hi there,
-I'm Nahima, a passionate software developer.
+I'm Nahima, a passionate software engineer.

 🌱 Currently, I'm enrolled in a 12-month Software Engineering course with the African Leadership Group (ALx) to further enhance my programming skills.